 The reality: The focus on voice should be on operational simplification and maximizing margins despite the headwinds and market dynamics.
 Manage voice for the best cash across your entire subscriber base vs. chasing some whiz-bang features that would get used by a small fraction of your users!
 How many new services or innovative features are there for voice?
-I think the main end-user innovations that remains is embedding and extending communications into different environments (e.g., home phone extended to tablets and smart phones, business VoIP in Google Apps, CRM systems, etc.).
-Yes, there are new services to address SMB and specific verticals and for some providers there is a net increase in revenues.
+I think the main end-user innovations that remain are embedding and extending communications into different environments (e.g., home phone extended to tablets and smartphones, business VoIP in Google Apps, CRM systems, etc.).
+Yes, there are new services to address SMB and specific verticals and for some providers, there is a net increase in revenues.
 However, the transformation that service providers most need is ease of management and a better, success-based business model.

-Speaking of operational simplification, the representatives from Huawei and Metaswitch also admitted that NFV will make the integration and operations more challenging due to the many more moving parts in a NFV network (servers, hypervisor, many instances of VNF software, MANO layer and OSS).
+Speaking of operational simplification, the representatives from Huawei and Metaswitch also admitted that NFV will make the integration and operations more challenging due to the many more moving parts in an NFV network (servers, hypervisor, many instances of VNF software, MANO layer, and OSS).
 It’s the exact topic I explored in The New IP (see Virtual Machines, Real Complexity).

 We are excited about this interest in fundamental shifts in technology change.
 For voice, we think the service providers should re-examine who they are and what they need to own.
 Next-gen voice should stretch beyond using cloud technologies and extend to using the cloud.

 Don’t build an IMS cloud, use the one that’s already there.
 Want to know more?
 Contact us today!